phalcon/documentation/docs/views.md

 ```

 ### Disabling the View
-If your controller does not produce any output for the view (or not even have one) you may disable the view component avoiding unnecessary processing:
+If your controller does not produce any output for the view (or does not even have one) you may disable the view component to avoid unnecessary processing:

 ```php
 <?php